containerish/blog/src/lib/posts/collaborations.md

 ---
-title: 'A second blog post'
+title: 'Collaborations'
-description: "The first blog post wasn't enough; I had to come back and write more about Svelte and SvelteKit."
+description: "OpenRegistry is about the work done together."
-author: 'Mehdi Vasigh'
+author: 'Guacamole'
-date: '2021-05-03'
+date: '2023-02-01'
 published: true
 ---